-In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to half a term [using the three-term year] in advance of the desired date for entry.
-For example, for entry in January, the application will not be considered until after the October half term break.
-[Please note that where the school does not have a normal point of entry to Year 3 - applications for entry at the beginning of Year 3 are treated as indicated in this section.]
+In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to half a term [using the three term year] in advance of the desired date for entry.
+For example for entry in January, the application will not be considered until after the October half term break.

 If parents are moving house, the school will ask for evidence of the move, when considering any application for a place.
-Documentary evidence in the form of a solicitor's letter to confirm exchange of contracts, or a rental agreement for at least a period of six months will be required (Armed Forces personnel are exempt).
+Documentary evidence in the form of a solicitor's letter to confirm exchange of contracts, or a rental agreement for at least a period of six months will be required (Armed Forces personnel and crown servants are exempt).
 If you are returning from elsewhere, to live in a home that you own, we will require evidence to show that you have returned.
 We will also ask for evidence that any previous house owned has been sold or is being sold.
 We would not accept an address where the one given is that of a second home with the main home being elsewhere.
 If there are two or more homes, we will check which is the main home, and may refuse to base an allocation of a place on an address which might be considered only temporary.
 Nor would we accept an address where the child was resident other than with a parent or carer unless this was part of a fostering or formal care arrangement.
-We would not normally accept an address where only part of a family had moved, unless connected with a divorce or permanent separation arrangement, in which case we would require proof
+We would not normally accept an address where only part of a family had moved, unless connected with a divorce or permanent separation arrangement, in which case we would require proof.

-Admissions outside normal age group
+Admission outside normal age group